 TURN, ORA and FRONTLINES challenge SCE’s forecast on several counts.
 First, the parties challenge SCE’s failure to use the California Independent System Operator’s (CAISO) forecast, which forecasts demand on the Valley South system under 1-in-10-year heat storm conditions to be 956 megawatts (MW) in 2021 and 950 MW in 2026.
 However, because the Valley South system is radially configured (meaning that all of its electrical demand flows through a single substation), the Valley South system is not under CAISO control or subject to its planning criteria.
 Furthermore, the CAISO forecast predicts the local area’s demand at the time of the system-wide peak, not the local area’s non-coincident peak demand, which is inappropriate for local area planning: If the local area demand at the time that the system as a whole peaks is lower than local area demand when it is at its non-coincident peak, then planning based on local area demand at the time of the system-wide peak will not meet the local area’s peak demand.
 SCE’s forecast is of the local area’s non-coincident peak demand and more appropriately used for local area planning.

 The parties go on to challenge SCE’s adjustments to the “raw data” for historic recorded local peak demand.
 First, SCE adjusts the data for the historical average peak temperature and then for extreme weather conditions.
 The parties object that the effect of this is to increase the demand forecast.
-Nevertheless, this approach is consistent with demand forecasting by other utilities as well as the California Energy Commission, and the parties offer no persuasive evidence or argument that it is unreasonable.
+Nevertheless, adjusting the date for weather is consistent with demand forecasting by other utilities as well as the California Energy Commission, and the parties offer no persuasive evidence or argument that SCE’s methodology for doing so is unreasonable.

 Next, SCE adjusts the data to add distributed generation amounts that are not determined to be “dependable generation,” which SCE generally defines as the reasonably expected output amount of a generation source that is on-line at least 90 percent of the on-peak demand hours over the summer months.
 SCE determines whether the generation source is dependable by monitoring the power output of facilities over 1 MW and, for residential rooftop solar photovoltaics below 1 MW, by using solar output curves developed from smart meter data to determine a percentage of maximum output of the installation.
 SCE does not include demand response in its forecast, arguing that many of the programs trigger demand response based on broader system-level events or market-based signals and thus are not a reliable resource for local area planning.
 Finally, SCE does not include energy storage in its forecast, arguing that there are few examples to demonstrate its impact on a consistent and reliable basis.